 - Share a link to your stream via apps you have on your phone.

 With that, all that’s left to do is press the “start stream” button, and you’ll be online.

-Live streaming on Twitch isn’t too demanding on a novice.
+Live streaming on Twitch isn’t too demanding for a novice.
 You can have your live content on Twitch in a matter of minutes with some basic gear and general computer literacy.
 It’s that easy to learn how to stream on Twitch — if your goal is just to live stream.